Skip to main content

 EAPA members can also access the exclusive Members-Only Commented Version, in which not only the data, but the analysis of trends comparing countries and the data from previous years are also presented.

-In 2022, the total production of Hot and Warm Mix Asphalt (HMA and WMA) was 212,5 million tonnes for the EU-27 countries and 279,4 Mt considering further countries in Europe (e.g. Norway, Switzerland, Great Britain and Turkey).
-Compared to the previous year, these figures represent decreases of 3,7% and 3,9% respectively, falling back to values slightly higher than those registered in 2020, characterised by the Covid-19 crisis (Figure 1).
+In 2023, the total production of Hot and Warm Mix Asphalt (HMA and WMA) reached 202,7 million tonnes for the EU-27 countries and 269,0 Mt considering further countries in Europe (e.g. Great Britain, Iceland, Norway, Serbia, Switzerland and Turkiye).
+Compared to the previous year, these figures represent decreases of 4,6% and 3,7% respectively, falling back to values lower than those registered in 2020, characterised by the Covid-19 pandemic.

 Figure 2.
-Application of reclaimed asphalt in fourteen European countries providing data
+Figure 2.
+Application of reclaimed asphalt in European countries providing data

 Figure 2 shows the percentage of available reclaimed asphalt, which was re-used for the manufacture of new mixes (including HMA, WMA, Half-WMA and CMA), recycled as unbound road layers and other civil Engineering applications, and utilized in other unknown applications or put to landfill.
 For the calculation of these values, only countries providing full data (total amount and use percentages) were considered.
-These European countries were Austria, Belgium, Croatia, Czech Republic, Denmark, France, Germany, Great Britain, Hungary, Norway, Romania, Slovenia, Spain and Turkey.
-In these countries, a total of 36,1 Mt of reclaimed asphalt were available, out of which, 76% were re-used, 22% were recycled and only 2% were used on unknown applications or put to landfill.
+These countries were Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, France (estimated from previous year), Germany, Great Britain, Hungary, Ireland, Norway, Slovakia, Slovenia, Spain, Switzerland and Turkiye.
+In these countries, a total of 37,5 Mt of reclaimed asphalt was available, out of which, 76% was re-used, 20% was recycled and only 4% was used on unknown applications or put to landfill.

 Choose your language »